monetadao/dchf/README.md

 The main changes from the fork were done such that the contracts are deployable on mainnet.
 Vesta Finance deployed the contracts on Arbitrum which does not have a max byte size limit for contracts.
 Therefore, the TroveManager.sol was over 25kb of size and needed to be split up into TroveManager.sol and TroveManagerHelpers.sol.

-In Addition, the repository was cleaned up such that it can only be deployed to rinkeby and mainnet.
+In Addition, the repository was cleaned up such that it can only be deployed to Ethereum mainnet and the Goerli testnet.
 Many scripts, tests, helpers etc. were removed.

 ## Deployed Contracts